dllllb/pytorch-lifestream/docs/feature_naming.md

 `target` prefix are mandatory only for array features.

 Sometimes we need a time sequence.
-It used fo trx correct order, for time features and for some splits.
+It used for trx correct order, for time features and for some splits.
 We expect that transaction timestamp stored in `event_time` field.

 ## Naming rules